 Department of Anthropology

-Tiffany's ongoing field research forms the archaeological sub-program of a community-based participatory research project, the Tihosuco Heritage Preservation and Community Development Project, located in Tihosuco, Quintana Roo, Mexico.
-This project is a collaboration between the Museo de la Guerra de Castas, the Ejido of Tihosuco, and the Penn Cultural Heritage Center.
-Her research seeks to push the limits of the pragmatic application of archaeological projects while thinking critically about the sociopolitics of heritage and its interplay with community development through community-organized participatory research.
+Tiffany's ongoing field research forms the archaeological sub-program of a community-based participatory research project called the Tihosuco Heritage Preservation and Community Development Project, located in Tihosuco, Quintana Roo, Mexico.
+This project, which her advisor, Dr. Richard Leventhal, co-directs is a collaboration between the Museo de la Guerra de Castas, the Ejido of Tihosuco (land commune), the Alcaldía of Tihosuco (mayor’s office), and the Penn Cultural Heritage Center.
+Her research seeks to push the limits of the pragmatic application of archaeological projects while thinking critically about the socio-politics of heritage and its interplay with community development through community-organized participatory research.